FreedomNow2025/Anti_Censorship_Holon/Files/sm/x.md

 - Nestlé,
 - Lego
 - Shell

-# Starving Ad Revenue:
-* After 18 brands launched a $2.5 billion boycott of X (formerly Twitter) in 2022, Elon fired back yesterday with a ruthless lawsuit
-*  X's ad revenue plummeted by $1.5 billion in 2023, a 33% drop from 2021.
-* The companies coordinated through GARM, the Global Alliance for Responsible Media

 ## Prompt to Grok: What can be found about any law suit  Elon Musk filed related to the follow: Give details After 18 brands launched a $2.5 billion boycott of X (formerly Twitter) in 2022, Elon fired back yesterday with a ruthless lawsuit.